-The plaintiffs say that Audi HQ and dealerships will just tell owners to deactivate the start-stop system if they don't like it.
-But the system starts up automatically each time the ignition is pressed and must be manually deactivated by pressing a separate burden.
-The plaintiff calls this a
+A Virginia based lawsuit says Audi's start-stop system suffers from defects that cause delayed acceleration or lurching that can put occupants in danger.
+The plaintiffs say that Audi HQ and dealerships will just tell owners to deactivate the start-stop system if they don't like it, but the system starts up automatically each time the ignition is pressed and must be manually deactivated by pressing a separate burden.
+Something the case refers to as a

 inconvenience and mandatory burden that is not disclosed to the Class Members ar the time of the sale.

-Class-members include owners of many 2017+ Audi vehicles including the A3, A4, A5, A6, A7, Q3, Q5, Q7, and Q8.
+- Class-members include owners of many 2017+ Audi vehicles including the A3, A4, A5, A6, A7, Q3, Q5, Q7, and Q8.